 And those needs need to be your own, not someone else’s.

 In some markets, owning a home is cheaper than renting.

 Use a home loan calculator to estimate how much your monthly payments will be.

-You will also need to pay property tax, home insurance, and home repairs, not to mention having a sizeable down payment available.
+You will also need to pay property tax, property insurance, and home repairs.

-When you factor in all of the expenses, you may see that renting will save you quite a bit of money every month.
+When you factor in all of the expenses, you may see that renting can save you quite a bit of money every month.

 Long-Term Financial Goals

 While home values can appreciate, that is not always a given.